apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 \<property name="useMaskedPassword"\>true\</property\>
 \<property
 name="passwordCodec"\>com.foo.FooDecoder;key=value\</property\>
-ActiveMQ will load this property and initialize the class with a parameter map containing the "key"-\>"value" pair.
+Apache ActiveMQ will load this property and initialize the class with a parameter map containing the "key"-\>"value" pair.
 If `passwordCodec` is not specified, the built-in decoder is used.